Rooppesh/World_Cup_Quiz/README.md

 # World_Cup_Quiz
 Since, it's World Cup season and CTF wanted us to make a Quiz App.

+The screenshots and the apk files have been attached along with this repository.
 <br />
 ## Specification
 ```